instana/nodejs/CONTRIBUTING.md

 It is possible to execute the git parts of a release (version bump and tagging) and the npm part (publishing to the npm registry) separately.
 This can be used to rectify a situation when the `lerna publish` step the [Github release action](#publishing-a-new-release) did not go through successfully and has only completed the git actions but not the npm publish.

-- Optionally, run `lerna version` to bump all versions and create a git tag.
-You can skip this step if it has already happened for the release you want to publish.
+- Run `lerna version` to bump all versions and create a git tag.
+    - You can skip this step if it has already happened for the release you want to publish.
+If not, the step is mandatory.
     - Lerna will determine if this is going to be a major, minor or patch version from the commit comments of all commits since the last release.
 It will also update all relevant changelog files.
     - Lerna will push the commit and the tag created by `lerna version` to GitHub.
 Check that this has happened.
 Also check that the version numbers in package-lock.json have been updated as well.
-- Ensure you are logged in with npm in your shell (`npm whoami`)
-- Acquire an OTP token for 2fa.
-- Run `NPM_CONFIG_OTP={your token} lerna publish from-package && lerna bootstrap`
+- Run the Github action `release-on-demand` with the parameter `Use lerna publish from-package` set to `true`.

-That last command (`lerna publish from-package`) can also be run if the previous publish command went through for a subset of packages but not for others.
+This will execute `lerna publish from-package`.
+This can also be used if the previous execution of the release Github action went through for a subset of packages but not for others.
 Lerna will automatically figure out for which packages the latest version is not present in the registry and only publish those.

-Be aware that if `lerna version` or `lerna publish` abort with an error in the middle of doing things, you might end up with local changes in the `package.json` files.
-Lerna adds some metadata there just before trying to publish.
-These changes can simply be discarded with `git checkout packages` before trying to publish again.

 #### Rate Limited OTP